-Explore Port Macquarie’s coastline, national parks and lush rainforests on foot.
+Explore Port Macquarie’s coastline, national parks and lush rainforests on foot with our guide to the best hikes.
 The famous Town Beach Breakwall walk starts at the Town Green, ends at the skate park and offers views of the Hastings River, but it’s the graffiti messages and artworks painted onto the walls of rocks that line the trail that make this walk so memorable.
-It also forms part of the 9km Port Macquarie Coastal Walk out to Tacking Point Lighthouse.
+It also forms part of the nine-kilometre Port Macquarie Coastal Walk out to Tacking Point Lighthouse.
 The full trail will take you around the coast past Town, Flynns and Shelly Beach and the Sea Acres National Park before ending at Lighthouse Beach.

-As the home of the famous Koala Hospital, the Hello Koalas Sculpture Trail and the Billabong Zoo, getting up close and personal with our eucalypt-loving koala bears should be at the top of every visitor’s activity list.
+Looking for the best things for kids to do in Port Macquarie?
+As the home of the famous Koala Hospital, the Hello Koalas Sculpture Trail and the Billabong Zoo, getting up close and personal with our eucalypt-loving koala bears should be at the top of every visitor’s activity list, not just the kids.
 Adventurous adults and older kids should visit Port Macquarie’s outdoor go karting centre, or for a completely different experience, head to Lighthouse Beach to find the famous Port Macquarie Camel Safaris and climb atop these curious creatures for a meander along the shore.